stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Staff slips allow you to configure the information that appears on your staff slips.
 You have the option of printing these slips when their associated action occurs:

+* **Due date receipt.** This slip is available in the Check out app, when you go to Loan details, and in the Users app, when you go to Open loans or Loan details.
-* **Hold.** This slip is available through the Check in app, when you check in an item with a request.
+* **Hold.** This slip is available in the Check in app, when you check in an item with a request.
 * **Pick slip.** This slip is available in the Requests app, when you generate the [pick slip report](../../../access/requests/requests/#printing-pick-slips).
 * **Request delivery.** This slip is available in the Check in app, when you check in an item with a delivery request.
 * **Search slip (Hold requests).** This slip is available in the Requests app, when you generate the [search slip report.](../../../access/requests/requests/#printing-hold-request-search-slips)